gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameters : true or false

+## Destroy Read Keying Material

+A function to destroy the read (recieve) keying material for a given epoch for a given DCI for a given SCTP Association.

+Request : Destroy read key and IV

+Paramters :

+* SCTP Association

+* DCI

+* DTLS Epoch

+Reply: Destroyed

+Parameters : true or false

-## Destroying Keying Material
+## Destroy Write Keying Material

-A function to destory the keying material for a given epoch for a given DCI for a given SCTP Association.
+A function to destroy the write (transmit) keying material for a given epoch for a given DCI for a given SCTP Association.

-Request : Destroy Key
+Request : Destroy write key and IV

 Paramters :